Ian Happ Preview, Player Props: Cubs vs. Pirates

 Ian Happ At The Plate

-- He ranks 118th in batting average, 25th in on base percentage, and 109th in slugging among qualifying hitters in MLB action.
+- Among the qualified hitters, he ranks 109th in batting average, while his on-base percentage ranks 23rd and he is 100th in slugging.

-- Happ has picked up a hit in 62.1% of his 124 games this year, with more than one hit in 20.2% of those games.
+- Happ has picked up a hit in 78 of 125 games this year, with multiple hits 26 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.